IIT (ISM) Dhanbad: Rankings

 Internationally, IIT (ISM) Dhanbad was ranked 281–290 in Asia on the QS World University Rankings of 2023.
 It was ranked 1001–1200 in the world by the Times Higher Education World University Rankings of 2023, 251-300 in Asia in 2022 and in the same band among emerging economies.

-In India, among engineering colleges, it ranked 10 by Outlook India in 2020.
-It was ranked 11 among engineering colleges by the National Institutional Ranking Framework in 2021 in Engineering category and ranks 26 in the Overall category.
+In India, it was ranked 15th among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024 in Engineering category, 22nd in research and 35th in the Overall category.

-The institute was ranked 29th in NIRF for its management course floated by the Department of Management Studies in 2020.
+The institute was ranked 46th in NIRF for its management course of the Department of Management Studies in 2024.

 Student life

 Fests and Events

 The institute hosts many fests including Srijan - The cultural fest of IIT (ISM), Concetto - The Tech-fest, Parakram - Games and sports fest, Basant - The alumni re-union, and Pratibimb - The inter departmental cultural fest.
 Apart from these the institute also hosts inter-house sports and cultural competitions and technical fests of various departments.